runwayml/p5js/GPT2/README.md

     $ python -m SimpleHTTPServer     # $ python3 -m http.server (if you are using python 3)
     ```
     Go to `localhost:8000` in your browser
 3. Enter some text into the text field.
 Adjust the slider to change the temperature (how "creative" the text will be).
-Hit click the "Send Text" button.
+Click the "Send Text" button.
     You should be able to see results like this:

     <img src="images/header.png" width="500">